brendano/tsvutils/README.md

 TSV is an easy format for other programs to handle: after removing the newline, split("\t") correctly parses a row.

 Note that "tail +2" or "tail -n+2" strips out a tsv file's header.
 A common pattern is to preserve preserve the header while manipulating the rows.
-For example, to sort a file:
+For example, the following sorts a file.  ("hwrap" does this too.)

     $ (head -1 file; tail +2 file | tabsort -k2) > outfile